mfaughn/v2fhir/fhir-test-cases/readme.md

+Resources in this directory were authored by Grahame Grieve

 This directory contains the test cases for the base definitions of v2 as a set of FHIR Logical models

 How these work: